ltpitt/bash-network-repair-automation/README.md

 One of "preen", "yes", "no".
 Controls the mode of operation.
 The default is "preen", and will automatically repair problems that can be safely fixed. "yes " will answer yes to all questions by fsck and "no" will answer no to all questions.

-## Bonus - Push notifications / Email

-If you want to add push or email notifications when your network is restored please check my other repo, [Simple Notifications](https://github.com/ltpitt/python-simple-notifications)

 ## Release History